- The Kagami Mochi and its meaning.

 ‘Kagami’ means ‘mirror’ in Japanese, and it is often said that its shape resembles a bronze mirror which was considered a treasure by the ancient Japanese.
 It is believed that by double decking such noble items, your fortune will also double.
-The orange on top is called dai-dai and it is supposed to give hope and prosperity to the following descendants.
+The mandarin on top is called dai-dai and it is supposed to give hope and prosperity to the following descendants.

-Kagami mocha is usually decorated with noshi decorative Japanese paper, ferns, and dried kelp.
+Kagami mochi is usually decorated with decorative Japanese paper, ferns, and dried kelp.
 However, decorations vary from region to region and family to family.
-Please find the unique Kagami Mochi in your neighborhood!

 Where do we place the decoration?